wusunlab/soil-cos-model/README.md

 pre-installed.

 **Warning**: The coding style of the Python version does not adhere to the PEP8 standard.
-Moreover, it does not separate script from functions.
-Some scripts lack documentation and have not been sufficiently tested.
+Moreover, some scripts lack documentation and have not been sufficiently tested.
 Use with caution.

 ## Usage